ahmedshaaban00/datagran-test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with some other packages:

-* ESLint
+- ESLint
-* ESLint Airbnb Javascript Style Guide
+- ESLint Airbnb Javascript Style Guide
-* Styled Components
+- Styled Components
-* Polished
+- Polished
+- React HightCharts

 ## Author